Airbus logo

 A320 Family production ramp to 70-75/month

-Airbus still plans to raise A320 Family output materially, but 2025 results pushed the goal to a range of 70 to 75 aircraft per month by the end of 2027 because Pratt & Whitney engine shortages are slowing the ramp.
+Airbus still plans to raise A320 Family output materially, with the target now a range of 70 to 75 aircraft per month by the end of 2027 — the timeline pushed out because of persistent Pratt & Whitney PW1100G-JM engine shortages that are throttling the ramp.

 End of 2027